-3.8 The Index.tab File
+3.8 The Index.tab and Cumindex.tab Files

-The image index table file, index.tab, contains the most complete set of keyword information for each image on the volume.
+The image index table file, index.tab, contains the most complete set of keyword information for each image on the volume, and the cumindex.tab contains cumulative keyword information for all images on all volumes up to that point.
 Some of this information comes directly from the image label produced by IO - all of the camera and instrument settings, for example; some comes from the archive generation process, like the DATA_SET_NAME and INSTRUMENT_HOST_ID; and the remaining keywords come from the Autonav software (discussed in Section 3.1 above) which calculates the many geometric quantities and target information keywords listed in Table 5.

-Each line in the index.tab is a record containing all the keywords for a particular image on the volume.
+Each line in the index.tab and cumindex.tab is a record containing all the keywords for a particular image on the volume.
 Fields in a record are delimited by commas, and non-numeric (text string) fields are enclosed in double quotation marks ("), left-justified, and padded with spaces to keep the column widths even.
 Numeric fields are right-justified.
 Multi-valued fields are enclosed in brackets and each item in the field is separated by a comma.
 The records are of fixed length, and the last two bytes of each record contain the ASCII carriage-return/line feed character sequence, <CR><LF>.
 This allows the index.tab to be treated as a fixed-length record file on computers that support this file type and as a text file with embedded line delimiters on those that don't.

-Perhaps the easiest way to view the index.tab file and search its contents is to simply treat it as a CSV ("comma-separated values") format text file and read it into a spreadsheet program such as

-Microsoft Excel or OpenOffice.org Spreadsheet.
-For the latter, this requires first renaming the file to give it a .csv file extension before opening it.
+The easiest way to view the index.tab and cumindex.tab files and search their contents is to simply treat them as a CSV ("comma-separated values") format text file and read them into a spreadsheet program such as Microsoft Excel or OpenOffice.org Spreadsheet.
+For the latter, this may require first renaming the file to give it a .csv file extension before opening it.
 When the "Text Import" dialog box opens up, set the field delimeter set to comma and the text delimiter set to double quotes (").
 Once the index file has been read in to the spreadsheet, its contents can be searched and sorted according to any desired combination of keywords.

-The associated detached label file, index.lbl, provides a complete file specification, including the name, data type, start byte, number of bytes, and format of every PDS keyword in the index.tab.
+The associated detached label files, index.lbl and cumindex.lbl, provide a complete file specification, including the name, data type, start byte, number of bytes, and format of every PDS keyword.
 Additionally, the full list of keywords with descriptions, valid values and other useful information is provided in the archsis.pdf.